About The Communications Bureau

 Deputy Chief Kaminski earned an Associates Degree in Business Management from Owens Community College and a bachelor’s degree in Fire Administration from Bowling Green State University.
 He is currently working toward a master’s degree in Emergency Management/Homeland Security from Arizona State University.

-Deputy Chief Kaminski is currently assigned as the Deputy Chief of Field Operations, Communications, and Professional Standards Bureaus.
+Deputy Chief Kaminski is currently assigned as the Deputy Chief of Special Operations/Homeland Security, Communications Bureau, and Fire Investigation Unit.

 Captain Angela Magers was appointed to the Toledo Fire & Rescue Department on March 22, 1996.
 Promotions for Captain Magers came in 2006 to Lieutenant and 2010 to Captain.
 Captain Magers moved to the Communication Bureau in the spring of 2015.

 Lieutenant Stephen Rutkowski was appointed to the Toledo Fire & Rescue Department on July 24, 1997.
 Lieutenant Rutkowski was promoted to Lieutenant on March 15, 2013.
 He currently serves as a staff Lieutenant in the Communications Bureau.